continuationlabs/insync/README.md

 Creates an iterator function which calls the next function in the `tasks` array, returning a continuation to call the next one after that.
 It's also possible to "peek" at the next iterator with `iterator.next()`.

-This function is used internally by the nasync module, but can be useful when you want to manually control the flow of functions in series.
+This function is used internally by the insync module, but can be useful when you want to manually control the flow of functions in series.

 __Arguments__